Get

 Can Dogs Eat Pecans

 If your dog is a dedicated beggar, it can be hard to resist sharing your food with them.
 Pecans and other nuts are popular snacks for humans, but are they okay for dogs?
-While these nuts aren’t classed as toxic according to the ASPCA, dogs shouldn’t eat pecans because they aren’t safe or healthy.
+While pecans aren’t classed as toxic according to the ASPCA,1 dogs shouldn’t eat them because they aren’t safe or healthy for canines.

-Pecans pose several risks to your dog; we’ll tell you all about them in this article.
-We’ll also suggest some safe and appropriate foods that make better snacks for your pup.
-However, before offering your dog any human food, it’s important to consult with your vet, particularly if your dog has any underlying health issues, such as diabetes, pancreatitis or gastrointestinal disease.
+Read on to learn about the risks that pecans can pose to your dog.
+We also suggest safe and appropriate foods that make better snacks for your pup.
+However, before offering your dog any human food, it’s important to consult with your vet, particularly if your pet has any underlying health issues, such as diabetes, pancreatitis, or gastrointestinal disease.

 The Problem With Pecans

 While pecans contain some essential nutrients, including protein, the risks of feeding them to your dog outweigh the benefits.
-Here are some of the problems with pecans.
+Here are a few of the problems with pecans.

 Choking Hazard